-EZTip No. 16 - EZWxBrief calibrated forecasts for icing
+EZTip - EZWxBrief calibrated forecasts for icing

 If you are looking at your route early in the morning, it might be tempting to think, "I'll just wait until later in the afternoon to make the trip."
 The important takeaway is that you shouldn't assume that lower probabilities of an icing event that is nine or more hours in the future means less of a risk of encountering airframe ice at those times.
-Even at 12 hours in the future, it is rare to see icing probabilities exceeding 50% even when the the signature of supercooled liquid water are quite strong.
+Even at 12 hours in the future, it is rare to see icing probabilities exceeding 50% even if the signature of supercooled liquid water is quite strong.
 Nevertheless, the higher the probability, the more certainty there is of the presence of supercooled liquid water.

-Most pilots are weatherwise, but some are otherwiseâ„¢
+Most pilots are weatherwise, but some are otherwise™

 Dr. Scott Dennstaedt